York and District Table Tennis Association

 6.3.2 At least three players must be nominated for each team.
 A player not nominated for a team will be deemed to be nominated for his/her Club's lowest team.

 6.3.3 Players will not be eligible to play in a team below the one for which they are nominated, unless the nomination list is amended by mutual consent of the Club and Management Committee.
+There must be a valid and compelling reason for the re-nomination of a player.

 6.4.1 Every Club must submit a separate grading list, with all its registered players shown in merit order, to the Match Secretary not later than fourteen days before the commencement of the season.
 No equal gradings will be accepted.